 How to get your Broadway tickets?

-Broadway musicals are one of the most demanded shows by the public in New York, so tickets are sold out very quickly.
+Broadway musicals are one of the most popular shows in New York, so tickets sell out very quickly.

 What other cultural events are there in New York in the summer?

-If you're left wanting more cultural plans in the Big Apple during your stay, take a look at these proposals!:
+If you want to make more cultural plans in the Big Apple during your stay, take a look at these suggestions!

 Shakespeare in the Park: Every summer night in Central Park, Shakespeare plays are performed for free at the Delacorte Theater.
 It's a New York tradition.
-More information at Shakespeare in the Park's website.
+More information on the website

-Lincoln Center Out of Doors: Dance, music, and theatrical performances are held in Damrosch Park at Lincoln Center.
+Lincoln Center Out of Doors: Dance, music, dance and theater performances are held in Damrosch Park at Lincoln Center.
 No ticket is required, just arrive early to get a seat.
 In addition, food stands are set up for snacks.
-More information at Lincoln Center Out of Doors' website.
+More information on the website.

 SummerStage: This famous festival organizes a multitude of concerts throughout the summer in Central Park, most of which are free.
-There are bleachers for seating, food stands, and a great atmosphere.
-More information is available at SummerStage's website.
+There are bleachers, food stands and a great atmosphere.
+More information on the website.